 20 Sep Garden Envy and Social Dancing with Elena

-On September 28, Les Délices will host our annual benefit event.
-This year, the event is titled All the Pleasures, and will be a celebration of all the wonderful pursuits that make our lives a little brighter.
-Beautiful music will accompany delicious food and fine conversation music in the lovely setting of the Shaker Heights Country Club.
-There will be a silent auction featuring items ranging from baseball tickets to a private meal.
+Les Délices hosted our annual benefit event this past September.
+All the Pleasures was a celebration of the wonderful pursuits that make our lives a little brighter.
+Beautiful music accompanied delicious food and fine conversation at the Shaker Heights Country Club.

 Elena is a soprano with-wide ranging interests.
 She is a specialist in historical music, with a DMA from Case Western Reserve University.
 She has co-founded two ensembles dedicated to Medieval music, Trobár and Alkemie.
-When she’s not singing, Elena is also a talented dancer, and this semester she is leading the Baroque Dance Ensemble at CWRU.
-We asked her our questions about how she likes to spend her free time.
+When she’s not singing, Elena is also a talented dancer, and has led the Baroque Dance Ensemble at CWRU.
+We asked Elena about how she likes to spend her free time.

 If you were an 18th century person of leisure, of all the pleasures, how would you prefer to pass your time?